Excerpted from 11 Secrets of Time Management for Sales People, Career Press

 My task-oriented behavior was upsetting people.
 As a result, they were balking at cooperating with me.
 My projects were being left at the bottom of the pile, and other salespeople were getting more cooperation.

 I had better change my attitude, he told me, or I’d find it very difficult to succeed in this organization.

 My lack of good relationships with the people who could make things happen for me was hurting my performance.
-Eventually, I came around to understand that.
+Eventually, I came around to understanding that.
 I swallowed my pride, bought each one a six-pack of premium beer, apologized, and started focusing on building positive relationships with everyone inside the company.

 That was a turning point for me.
 From that point on, I could accomplish far more because I had gained the willing assistance of a number of people.
 In so doing, I stumbled onto a powerful time management principle: Creating relationships that result in people gladly working to assist you can be one of your most powerful time management strategies.

 A Painful Experience To Teach Me This Lesson